 As per instructions from the Minister of Health and the Provincial Medical Officer of Health, you will not need a note to miss work if you have symptoms: https://news.gov.bc.ca/releases/2020HLTH0077-000484

 People in quarantine (including those who are not sick and those whose workplace is closed to enforce social distancing), can apply for Employment Insurance Medical Leave.
 You do not need a medical certificate from your midwife:

-*Visit schedule: Based on current recommendations from The World Health Organization [WHO] we have adjusted our visit schedule as follows:
+*Visit schedule: Based on current recommendations from the BC Centre for Disease Control we have adjusted our visit schedule as follows:

 If you need more appointments for medical reasons, your midwife will book those for you.